code16/sharp/docs/guide/authentication.md

 With this configuration, Sharp will display a second screen to the user, after a successful password based login, asking for a 6-digit code.
 This code will be provided to the user depending on the configured `handler`:
 - `notification`: a notification is sent to the user (email by default, but you can tweak this, see below)
-- `totp`: the user must use a 2fa authenticator app (like Google or Microsoft Authenticator — there are many options) to generate a code
+- `totp`: the user must use a 2fa authenticator app (like Google or Microsoft Authenticator) to generate a code
 - a class name: you can provide your own 2fa handler, see below

 ### Handling the 2fa code via a notification